alejandroalffer/alastria-node-besu/README.md

 ## Administrative requirements

-All [Alastria](https://alastria.io/en/) partners can add it's own node.
-Just contact with `soporte@alastria.io`, and perform the administrative permission.
+[Alastria](https://alastria.io/en/) partners can add it's own node.
+Just contact with support@alastria.io, and perform the administrative permission.

-All nodes that will be installed in the Alastria Networks must be permissioned.
-To ask for permission you must enter your data in this [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest) and make a PR for the files that are modified in the installation process.
-If an associated will want to remove a node from the network, it is kindly appreciated that a a request must be notified through a PR.
+Nodes in the network must be permissioned.
+To ask for permission you must enter your data in this [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest) and then perform the installation process.
 Other guides related with operation of Alastria Node are available in following documents:

 * Alastria-B Network Operation and Government Policies [(en_GB)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF.pdf)